Paul Guest (rower): International representative rowing

 Following the 1960 King's Cup win by Western Australia and the whole selection of that crew as the Australian eight for the 1960 Rome Olympics, test races were held in Victoria and New South Wales for the other boats.
 The coxed pair was graded as the fifth priority boat and Guest and his King's Cup crew-mate Neville Howell prevailed in a selection trial in Ballarat.
 They had to finance their own travel to the Rome Olympics, where as a coxed pair with Ian Johnston on the rudder, they placed fourth in both their heat and repêchage.

 The entire winning Victorian King's Cup crew of 1962 was selected as the Australian eight to contest the 1962 Commonwealth Games.
 Guest was in the five seat of that eight when they rowed to a gold medal victory at those games in Perth.
 That same crew was encouraged to represent Australia at the inaugural FISA World Championships, the 1962 World Championships in Lucerne.
 They financed their trip themselves, made it through to the final and finished in fifth place.

 For the 1964 Tokyo Olympics that year's winning Victorian King's Cup eight was again selected in toto.
-The Australian squad took a new Towns eight with them to the Olympics but quickly saw that its design and technology was way behind the European built Donoratico and Stampfli shells being used by the other nations.
+The Australian squad took a new Sargent & Burton eight with them to the Olympics but quickly saw that its design and technology was way behind the European built Donoratico and Stampfli shells being used by the other nations.
 They raced in a borrowed Donoratico eight for the B final with Guest in the five seat and finished in overall eighth place in the Olympic regatta.

 The same selection criteria were used for the second World Rowing Championships held at Bled in 1966.
 The Victorian King's Cup crew of 1966 were selected as the Australian eight and with Guest again seated at five they rowed to a tenth placing in Bled.